DeborahK/Angular-NgRx-GettingStarted/README.md

 `APM-Demo4`: Completed files after the *Performing Update Operations* module.
 It adds the code needed for create, update, and delete operations via http.

 `APM-Demo5`: Completed files after the *Architectural Considerations* module.
 It implements the container/presentational component pattern and the OnPush change detection strategy.

+NOTE:
+- September 2, 2019: This code was modified to Angular version 8 (v8).
+See the CHANGELOG.md file for details.